delaford/game/README.md

 ### 1. Website

+First let's create the `MySQL` database.

       $ git clone https://github.com/Navarra/website
       $ cp .env.example .env

-Create your `MySQL` database and then edit the `.env.example` and fill out the database credentials.
+Then, let's edit the `.env` file we just created from our last command and put in the database credentials.

       $ composer install
       $ php artisan jwt:secret